mysociety/fixmystreet/updating/index.md

 commonlib/bin/gettext-makemo
 {% endhighlight %}

+If you are updating to version 2.1 or greater then there is a single script that will run all the commands required for an update.

+{% highlight bash %}
+    script/update
+{% endhighlight %}

 Of course, if you have made changes to the database schema yourself, this may not work, please feel free to [contact us](/community/) to discuss it first.